elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 After the supervisor retrieves all child specifications, it proceeds to start its children one by one, in the order they were defined, using the information in the `:start` key in the child specification.
 For our current specification, it will call `KV.Registry.start_link([])`.

 So far `start_link/1` has always received an empty list of options.
-It is the time we change that.
+It is time we change that.

 ## Naming processes